rdfostrich/ostrich/README.md

 `KC_PAGE_CACHE_SIZE`: The KC page cache size per tree. (default `1LL << 25` = 32MB)

 `MIN_ADDITION_COUNT`: The minimum addition triple count so that it will be stored in the db.
 Changing this value only has effect during insertion time.
 Lookups are compatible with any value. (default `200`)

+## License
+This software is written by [Ruben Taelman](http://rubensworks.net/) and colleagues.

+This code is copyrighted by [Ghent University – imec](http://idlab.ugent.be/) and released under the [MIT license](http://opensource.org/licenses/MIT).